THE PURPOSE OF THE LAW (Part 2)

-Many religious folks today, like the Jews of old, are using the law wrongly for the purpose it was not intended for.
-The Jews stumbled because they were bent on using the law as a means of righteousness, to earn or obtain salvation from God.
+Many religious folks today, like the Jews of old, are misusing the law for the purpose it was not intended for.
+The Jews stumbled because they were bent on using the law as a means of righteousness and to earn or obtain salvation from God.

-Sadly, many religious people today are also stumbling because they are striving to keep the law in order to earn or merit God’s love, acceptance, favour, or blessing (Rom.
+Sadly, many religious people today are also stumbling because they are striving to keep the law to earn or merit God’s love, acceptance, favor, or blessing (Rom.
 9:30-32, 10:1-4).

-The Scripture clearly teaches that the law was given primarily to serve as our tutor, guardian or schoolmaster until the coming of Jesus Christ, the Saviour.
-The law was not designed to be our saviour, justifier or deliverer.
+The Scripture teaches that the law was given primarily to serve as our tutor, guardian, or schoolmaster until the coming of Jesus Christ, the Saviour.
+The law was not designed to be our savior, justifier, or deliverer.

 Paul aptly states this truth.

 Galatians 3:23-25 – NLT

 23 Before the way of faith in Christ was available to us, we were placed under guard by the law.
 We were kept in protective custody, so to speak, until the way of faith was revealed.
 Let me put it another way.

 24 The law was our guardian until Christ came; it protected us until we could be made right with God through faith.

 buy doxycycline online buy doxycycline online no prescription